Kim Cattrall and Sarah Jessica Parker's unfortunate feud

 Cattrall also said she's not been in contact with the women.

 "We've never been friends," she said.
-"We've been colleagues and in some ways that's a very health place to be because then you have a clear line between your professional life and relationship and your personal."
+"We've been colleagues and in some ways that's a very healthy place to be because then you have a clear line between your professional life and relationship and your personal."

 Parker was hurt